-To test our attack, we thus additionally consider 200 malicious PHP files detected by all five virus scanners.
+Similar to shellcodes in network attacks, useful malicious markers need to consist of certain bytes to pass input validation of common network protocols and end-user applications.
+In these scenarios ASCII or printable characters are especially promising.
+We thus consider 200 PHP files from VirusTotal that are detected by all five virus scanners.
 Depending on the applied virus scanner the samples correspond to 28-37 malware families.
 For each family, we derive signatures and inspect their suitability for the use as malicious markers.
-To this end, we categorize them into different character sets as shown in Table 4.
+Table 4 summarizes the different categories of character sets.

 Although we are only operating on 30 to 40 different signatures, we are able to find suitable malicious markers for all virus scanners and character sets.
-The actual effort for an adversary to find suitable markers for a given network application is thus rather low.
+The actual effort for an adversary to find suitable markers for a given application thus has to be considered as being rather low.